 Just so you know: NO, the boiler that was removed was not “the boiler” where Julian Carlton hid in 1914 – what the hell are you thinking?

 the only way the Taliesin Living Quarters were heated was through little space heaters placed in the rooms.

-Hence, part of the reason that I’m still attuned to the question, “Did Wright ever live in Wisconsin the winter?”
+Hence, part of the reason that I’m still attuned to the question, “Did Wright ever live in Wisconsin in the winter?”

 Wright had radiators from the beginning.
 Yet, people didn’t usually see them because the little heaters drew their attention.